 - Place rack in middle of oven and preheat oven to 375° F.

 - Rinse beets and trim off the leafy tops — but don’t discard!
 Beet greens make a great addition to a salad.
-Wrap each beet loosely in aluminum foil and place in the oven.
+Wrap each beet loosely in parchment baking paper and place in the oven.

 - Roast until tender and easily pierced with a fork, about 1 hour.

 - Remove from the oven and take off foil; set aside to cool.

 - When cool enough to handle, slice off leaf end.
 Using your thumbs, push the beet skin off.
 If it doesn’t easily strip away, return the beet to the oven for further roasting.